tuvshing/COVID19-in-Canadian-social-media/README.md

 # COVID19-in-Canadian-social-media
-Discussions happening around COVID in Canadian social media.
+Analysis of discussions happening around COVID in Canadian social media.
 Specifically:

     1. The salient topics discussed around COVID and what each topic primarily concerns
     2. Relative engagement with those topics